3 World Trade Center/New York Marriott World Trade Center Hotel

 Efforts made to rescue pets left in lower Manhattan following the evacuation of the area.

 The selflessness of first responders and many others on and after 9/11, together with the widely experienced impulse to help others in the aftermath of the attacks, forged a connection between 9/11 remembrance and public service.
-Immediately following the attacks and continuing long after, many people channeled their grief and anger by volunteering (with organizations such as the American Red Cross and the Salvation Army), enlisting in the military, founding charities, contributing to philanthropic causes, or otherwise helping people in need.
+Immediately following the attacks and continuing long after, many people channeled their grief and anger by volunteering, enlisting in the military, founding charities, contributing to philanthropic causes, or otherwise helping people in need.

 Photographer and Videographer: Amateur